Implementation

 Adding In-App Verification

-Prompt the user immediately after initial login to activate a pass that is awaiting activation.
-Alternatively, the app can trigger a different experience if the user is deep linked from Apple Wallet for activation via the ‘appLaunchURL’.
+Prompt users immediately after login to activate any passes awaiting activation.
+Alternatively, trigger a different experience if the user arrives via deep link from Apple Wallet activation using 'appLaunchURL'.

 ℹ️